 Innovation: A Congolese mother sings the praises of wonder stove

-Sarah's energy-saving stove adds hours to her day, keeps her safe, saves firewood, has increased her harvest and enables her son to go to school.
+NAKIVALE, Uganda, March 19 (UNHCR) - To hear Sarah Barasebwa talk about her family's favorite possession, it sounds almost miraculous: it adds hours to her day, keeps her safe, saves firewood, has increased her crops and enables her son to go to school.